Porter (beer): History

-The 18th and 19th centuries
+18th and 19th centuries

+Great Britain

 Porter was first mentioned in 1721, as a development of the brown beer already being produced across London, and delivered to publicans to age and blend to their customers' tastes; the term had become common in print by the 1760s, but was often not used by the brewers themselves before then.
 The innovation is attributed to Ralph Harwood, a brewer at the Bell Brewhouse in Shoreditch.
 The first delivery of porter was claimed to be to the Blue Last pub in Shoreditch.

 Before 1700, London brewers sent out their beer very young, as "Milds"; any ageing into "Stale" styles was either performed by the publican or a dealer, with blends of Milds and Stales often sold to the public.
 Porter was one of the first beer styles to be aged at the brewery and dispatched in a condition fit to be drunk immediately.
 It was also a style that could be made on a large scale, and the London porter brewers, such as Whitbread, Truman, Parsons, and Thrale, achieved economies of scale, and financial success.

 According to Martyn Cornell, "London-brewed Porter was the first beer to be widely exported, reaching Ireland by the 1730s, North America and the Baltic lands by the 1740s, Northern Europe by the 1760s, and India around the same time".

 Early London porters were strong beers by modern standards.
 Early trials with the hydrometer in the 1770s recorded porter as having an original gravity (OG) of 1.071 and 6.6% alcohol by volume (ABV).
 Increased taxation during the Napoleonic Wars pushed its gravity down to around 1.055, where it remained for the rest of the 19th century.
 The popularity of the style prompted brewers to produce porters in a wide variety of strengths.
 These started with Single Stout Porter around 1.066, Double Stout Porter (such as Guinness) at 1.072, Triple Stout Porter at 1.078 and Imperial Stout Porter at 1.095 and more.
 As the 19th century progressed, the porter suffix was gradually dropped.